nagyist/tao-user-guide/src/interactions/hottext-interaction.md

 **Step 5:** Once all the Hottext fields are activated, set in the Properties Panel to the left the minimum number of answers the Test-taker can take, and the maximum.

-Setting the minimum to 0 allows the test-taker to skip the question.
+Setting the minimum to 0 allows the Test-taker to skip the question.
 It is necessary to set the maximum to a number above zero to allow the Test-taker to provide an answer.

 <div class="hidden-video">
 [![Hottext Step 6](http://img.youtube.com/vi/OJsyf0WXON4/0.jpg)](http://www.youtube.com/watch?v=OJsyf0WXON4)